llewelld/sailfish-autobackup/README.md

 The last step is really important.
 If you don't do this, you'll leave your Settings app in a broken state.
 If something goes wrong, always finish with this last step of reverting the patch.
 If you execute option 4 more than once it will notice and won't do anything.

-Once you've done this, you should have a fresh backup that you can SCP off our device.
+Once you've done this, you should have a fresh backup that you can SCP off your device.

 ## Queries